Skip to Main Content

 Why the Test is Performed

-The test is done to detect an infection with the Epstein-Barr virus (EBV).
+The test is done to detect an infection with the EBV.
 EBV causes mononucleosis or mono.
 The EBV antibody test detects not only a recent infection, but also one that occurred in the past.
 It can be used to tell the difference between a recent or previous infection.

-Another test for mononucleosis is called the spot test.
-It is done when a person has current symptoms of mononucleosis.
+Another test for mononucleosis is called the Monospot test.
+It is often done when a person has current symptoms of mononucleosis.

 Normal Results